tripav2/engineering-portfolio-/README.md

 | Row 1, Col 1 | Row 1, Col 2 |
 | Row 2, Col 1 | Row 2, Col 2 |

-make sure to leave aline betwen the table and the header
+** make sure to leave a line betwen the table and the header